IssaAbdule/OneCareApp/README.md

 Signup, Login, and Logout features for business owners.

 User Management:
-User registration capabilities.
+Customer registration capabilities.
-User and record lookup with edit and delete functionalities.
+Customer and record lookup with edit and delete functionalities.
 Reporting:
 Generate comprehensive reports to track and analyze business performance.